LoginRadius/developer-authentication-demos/theme/readme.md

 LoginRadius Developer Demo Theme
 =================================

-This is the basic theme folder containing all HTML, CSS and JavaScript files to create a full fledged authentication demo.
-This common theme folder can be utilizd in any of the server side framework and further can be extended as per the cuztomized requirements.
+This is the basic theme folder containing all HTML, CSS and JavaScript files to create a full-fledged authentication demo.
+This common theme folder can be utilized in any of the server-side frameworks and further can be extended as per the customized requirements.

 ## How to use